WMMQ: History

 What is now the current incarnation of WMMQ began broadcasting in 1963 as WVIC-FM, the sister station to WVIC (730 AM, now sports formatted WVFN).
 The station aired an MOR format.
 In the early 1970s, WVIC switched to Top 40 and "owned" the college crowd, and became one of the top-rated stations in Lansing.
 The manager and part owner was Bob Sherman, who also did sports.
-Morning man and music director Bruce Buchanan (Charlie Tuna on air), who was fired for leaving a radio station softball team game at 11 p.m. to get some sleep for the following morning's show, went on to debut WHNN in Bay City in August of 1973.
+Morning man and music director Bruce Buchanan (Charlie Tuna on air), who was fired for leaving a radio station softball team game at 11 p.m. to get some sleep for the following morning's show, went on to debut WHNN in Bay City in August 1973.
 Buchanan later became ops manager of KVIL Dallas.
 Another alumnus was Kevin McCarthy, who went to Dallas and was inducted into the Texas Hall of Fame.
 WVIC dropped out of the simulcast and became sports-talk WVFN in June 1992.

 WVIC-FM's period as Lansing's top Top 40/CHR station came to an end on March 1, 1995, when the station became "Wild Country 94-9 The Cat" in an attempt to take on longtime country music station and market leader WITL-FM.
 "The Cat" lasted only a few months before the station was acquired by the owners of WITL-FM.
 Under new ownership by Liggett Communications, WVIC-FM decided to take on longtime album rocker WJXQ with an active rock format as "Buzz 95."
 The WJXQ morning show team of Tim Barron and Deb Hart moved to 94.9 FM in 1996, and the station adjusted its format to a more mainstream rock approach.

 On June 1, 1997, WVIC (94.9 FM) and WMMQ (92.7 FM) switched programming and call signs (though the new WVIC did not continue to air the mainstream rock format from 94.9; instead, it would go dark).
 WMMQ's Classic rock format moved to the higher-powered signal at 94.9 after being sold to movie theater chain owner Robert Goodrich of Grand Rapids (who developed and owned WVIC originally).

 The former morning show on WMMQ consisted of Rich Michaels, formerly of sister station WJIM-FM (arriving to that station after its format change from Oldies to CHR on September 15, 2005).
 Joining Michaels is Deb Hart.
 Ironically, Rich Michaels was also the morning show host on 94.9 during the heyday of the original WVIC in the 1980s and early 1990s.
-Michaels was suspended from on-air activities on Wednesday, August 14, 2008 for on-air comments about a building project in Lansing.
+Michaels was suspended from on-air activities on Wednesday, August 14, 2008, for on-air comments about a building project in Lansing.
 In 2010, Rich Michaels was let go.